jorgemhtdev/ReactiveUIXF/README.md

 > Install-Package ReactiveUI.Fody

-**Reactive Properties**

-Eases the need for boilerplate in your view models when using [reactiveui](https://github.com/reactiveui/ReactiveUI).
-Typically, in your view models you must declare properties like this:

-    string _name;

-    public string Name
-    {
-        get { return _name; }
-        set { this.RaiseAndSetIfChanged(ref _name, value); }
-    }

-This is tedious since all you'd like to do is declare properties as normal:

-    [Reactive]public string Name { get; set; }

-If a property is annotated with the `[Reactive]` attribute, the plugin will weave the boilerplate into your output based on the simple auto-property declaration you provide.

 ## ViewModels ##

 All our ViewModels must inherit from Reactive Object which implements the INotifyPropertyChanged interface for us.
 Another feature of ReactiveUI is that the initialization of our properties and Commands is done in the ViewModels constructor.